fbpx

 A beneficiary or unnamed beneficiary with a grievance may wish to protest the will as invalid or take issue with how the probate is executed.

-When this is the case, they lodge their grievances with the probate registry, preventing probate from being issued until their issue is resolved.
+When this is the case, they lodge their grievances with the probate registry.
+It prevents probate from being issued until their issue is resolved.

 Their caveat can be renewed but will expire after six months if not resolved.

-Contentious probate can be complicated for all involved as disputes over how the will is interpreted or executed can cause arguments between loved ones and slow the process.
+Contentious probate can be complicated for all involved.
+Disputes over how the will is interpreted or executed can cause arguments and slow the process.

 What are the probate steps?